navapbc/template-application-nextjs/docs/decisions/app/0008-app-router.md

 ## Decision Outcome

 Use the App Router moving forward.
+As a result, the codebase will also switch from `i18next` to `next-intl` to support locale detection and internationalized routing.

 ### Positive Consequences